Graphic communication: Visual communication

 Visual communication as the name suggests is communication through visual aid.
 It is the conveyance of ideas and information in forms that can be read or looked upon.
-Primarily associated with two dimensional images, it includes: signs, typography, drawing, graphic design, illustration, colour and electronic resources.
+Primarily associated with two dimensional images, it includes: signs, typography, drawing, graphic design, illustration, color and electronic resources.
 It solely relies on vision.
-It is a form of communication with visual effect.
+It is a form of communication with a visual effect.
 It explores the idea that a visual message with text has a greater power to inform, educate or persuade a person.
-It is communication by presenting information through Visual form.
-The evaluation of a good visual design is based on measuring comprehension by the audience, not on aesthetic or artistic preference.
+It is communication by presenting information through visual form.
+The evaluation of a good visual design is based on measuring audience comprehension, not on aesthetic or artistic preference.
 There are no universally agreed-upon principles of beauty and ugliness.
 There exists a variety of ways to present information visually, like gestures, body languages, video and TV.
-Here, focus is on the presentation of text, pictures, diagrams, photos, et cetera, integrated on a computer display.
-The term visual presentation is used to refer to the actual presentation of information.
+Here, the focus is on the presentation of text, pictures, diagrams, photos, and related materials on a computer display.
+The term visual presentation refers to the actual presentation of information.
 Recent research in the field has focused on web design and graphically oriented usability.
-Graphic designers use methods of visual communication in their professional practice.
+Graphic designers use visual communication methods in their professional practice.

 Communication design

-Communication design is a mixed discipline between design and information-development which is concerned with how intermission such as printed, crafted, electronic media or presentations communicate with people.
+Communication design is a mixed discipline between design and information development which is concerned with how intermission such as printed, crafted, electronic media or presentations communicate with people.
 A communication design approach is not only concerned with developing the message aside from the aesthetics in media, but also with creating new media channels to ensure the message reaches the target audience.
 Communication design seeks to attract, inspire, create desires and motivate the people to respond to messages, with a view to making a favorable impact to the bottom line of the commissioning body, which can be either to build a brand, move sales, or for humanitarian purposes.
 Its process involves strategic business thinking, utilizing market research, creativity, and problem-solving.

+This image shows the different aspects of graphic design.